paypal/glamorous/README.md

 ##### `cssOverrides`

-This is an object and if provided, it will be merged with this component's and take highest priority over the component's predefined styles.
+This is an object and if provided, it will be merged with this component's styles and take highest priority over the component's predefined styles.

 ```jsx